Energy

 Achim Grochowski, CC BY-SA 3.0 Unported, via Wikimedia Commons.

-• It can be easily obtained from other forms of energy (mechanical, chemical, calorific, radiant, etc.).
+• It can be easily obtained from other forms of energy (mechanical, chemical, heat, radiant, etc.).

-• It can be easily transported over long distances.
+• It can be easily transported to great distances.

 • Transport is efficient and consumes little energy.

-• It is easily convertible into other forms of energy.
+• It can easily become other forms of energy.

-• It is very clean and does not produce pollution in the place where it is used, although generating it can produce pollution.
+• It is very clean and does not pollute in the place where it is used.
+Although it can cause contamination in the generation place.

 • It is safer than other forms of energy.

-• There is no primary source of electrical energy, it must be generated from other primary sources.
+• There is no primary source of electricity, it must be generated from other primary sources.

-• Most of the electricity generated today comes from non-renewable and polluting primary energies (fossil or nuclear energy).
+• A high percentage of the electricity currently generated comes from non-renewable and polluting primary energies, such as fossil or nuclear energies.

 • It cannot be easily stored.
-In the electrical network, the same amount of electricity must be generated at all times as that which is being consumed.
+In the electricity network, the same amount of electricity must be generated at every moment as the one consumed.

-• It needs cables to be transported, so it is difficult to use in sea and air transport.
+• For transport, cables are needed, so it is difficult to use in maritime and aerial transport.

-• It can be dangerous and cause fire and electric shock if the necessary precautions are not taken.
+• It can be dangerous and cause fires and electrical discharges if the necessary caution measures are not taken.

 E = P \cdot t